-Figure S2. (a) Photograph of SILO-L1 taken on 27th February 2021 and (b) the same coral on 1st May 2021. (c) Daily mean water level recorded at simultaneous tide-gauge deployments on the Siloso reef and at St John's Island (location shown on Figure S3).
+Figure S2. (a) Photograph of SILO-L1 taken on 27th February 2021 and (b) the same coral on 1st May 2021. (c) Daily mean water level recorded at simultaneous tide-gauge deployments on the Siloso reef and at St John's Island (location shown on Fig. S3).
 Data have been vertically shifted so the average water levels over the first seven days are set to zero for both deployments.
 The logger at Siloso Point was inferred to have started drifting at some time after 20th February 2021 when average water levels from loggers at these sites start to diverge.

-The logger deployment of 17th June -17th August 2022 recorded a ~10 cm drop in mean daily water level between 24th and 26th July 2022.
-Daily mean sea-level trends did not match those of the next deployment during the overlap period from 1st August to 17th August 2022.
-Therefore, due to suspected instrument drift from 24th July, the entire 17th June-17th August 2022 deployment was removed from the tide-gauge time series.
+The logger deployment of 17^{th} June -17^{th} August 2022 recorded a ~10 cm drop in mean daily water level between 24^{th} and 26^{th} July 2022.
+Daily mean sea-level trends did not match those of the next deployment during the overlap period from 1^{st} August to 17^{th} August 2022.
+Therefore, due to suspected instrument malfunction from 24^{th} July, the entire 17^{th} June- 17^{th} August 2022 deployment was removed from the tide-gauge time series.

 We also compared the monthly average water levels from the Siloso tide gauge record to monthly average water levels recorded at nearby permanent tide gauges to investigate the reliability of our combined water level time series from all loggers (Figure S3).
 Data for the permanent tide gauges were downloaded from the Permanent Service for Mean Sea Level (PSMSL).
-We find that the monthly average water levels at the Siloso tide gauge closely track the trends and magnitudes measured by at least one of the permanent tide gauges - except for July to August 2021, where all permanent tide gauges record an increase in monthly mean water level (Figure S4).
+We find that the monthly average water levels at the Siloso tide gauge closely track the trends and magnitudes measured by at least one of the permanent tide gauges - except for July to August 2021, where all permanent tide gauges recorded an increase in monthly mean water level (Figure S4).

 Figure S3.
-Location of the temporary tide gauge at the Siloso Point reef (the 'Siloso tide gauge') and nearby permanent tide gauges.
-Colors for permanent tide gauges correspond to those used in Figure S4.
+Locations of the temporary tide gauge at the Siloso Point reef and St John's Island and nearby permanent tide gauges.
+Colors for permanent tide gauges correspond to those used in Fig. S4.

 Figure S4.
 Monthly mean water levels during 2021 and 2022 recorded by the Siloso tide gauge and proximal permanent tide gauges.
 For ease of comparison between sites, each tide gauge's mean monthly average water level was subtracted from all values.
-Tide gauge locations shown in Figure S3.
+Tide gauge locations shown in Fig. S3.